 1. JCG Courses

 We’re the world’s online learning marketplace, where 8 million+ students are taking courses in everything from programming to yoga to photography–and much, much more.
 Each of our 32,000+ courses is taught by an expert instructor, and every course is available on-demand, so students can learn at their own pace, on their own time, and on any device.

-We have partnered with Udemy and bring you thousands of courses for $15 each ONLY!
+We have partnered with Udemy and bring you thousands of courses with 30% discount!

 We believe that everyone is creative, and that giving people tools to harness their creative power has the potential to change lives for the better.
 Not creativity defined as an artist but creativity defined as a mindset, as a mental toolkit, as a set of building blocks, as a way of solving problems, and as a means to live a more interesting life.
 That’s why our mission is to unlock the world’s creativity.